-If you’ve ever taken homeopathic medicines – you’ll know that the majority of them are to be placed in the mouth and they are absorbed through the lining of our mouths.
-This is because our mouths are highly absorbent.
+If you’ve ever taken homeopathic medicines – you’ll know that the majority of them are to be placed in the mouth and they are absorbed through the lining of our mouths; this is because our mouths are highly absorbent.

-You’d be surprised to learn, that there are a few harsh chemicals stealthily hiding in our toothpastes!
+You’d be surprised to learn, that there are a few harsh chemicals stealthily hiding in our toothpaste!
 Over the course of your life – you ingest quite a bit of toothpaste!
 Even if most of it is spat out, those chemicals still get absorbed into our mouths and pass into our bloodstream.

-So what exactly is in our toothpastes??
+So what exactly is in our toothpaste??

 If you would like to extend your coconut oils’ repertoire, why not try your hand at making your own toothpaste.

-Research has found, that coconut oil that has been mixed with the digestive enzymes found in our saliva, strongly inhibits the growth of a bacteria that cause tooth decay.
-This means that our good and trusty coconut oil can work very effectively as toothpaste!
+Research has found, that coconut oil that has been mixed with the digestive enzymes found in our saliva strongly inhibits the growth of a bacteria that cause tooth decay; this means that our good and trusty coconut oil can work very effectively as toothpaste!

-Here is a quote from chief researcher Dr Damien Brady:
+Here is a quote from chief researcher Dr. Damien Brady:

 Coconut Oil Baking Soda Toothpaste Recipe

 Pour the mixture into a glass mason jar.
-You can also use any container, preferably glass and air tight.
+You can also use any container, preferably glass and airtight.